Wapello, Idaho

-Wapello is an unincorporated community in Bingham County, in the U.S. state of Idaho.
+Wapello is an unincorporated community in Bingham County, Idaho, United States.

 History

 A post office called Wapello was established in 1904, and remained in operation until 1908.
 The community was named after Wapello, an Indian chieftain.
+Idaho Falls, Idaho, is 35 mi away.

+The population of Wapello has remained steady, with about 12,000 residents in 2010.
+Politically similar to other rural areas of Bingham County, Wapello voting records indicate approximately three registered Republicans for every registered Democrat.